Home → Frequently Asked Questions

 If a nonresident member has $1,000 or more in Maine-source income, but that member prefers making estimated payments, the member must file an affidavit with the entity promising to comply with Maine's income tax laws.
 The entity must then list that member on Schedule 3 when it files Form 941P-ME for the year.
 Each participating nonresident member must sign an affidavit (Form 941AF-ME) which must be retained by the entity.

-5. Is every nonresident required to file a Maine income tax return?
+5. Is every nonresident member required to file a Maine income tax return?

-Yes, if that nonresident has earned any Maine-source income.
-The pass-through entity may file a composite income tax return for all eligible nonresident individual members who agree to participate.
+Yes, if that nonresident member has Maine-source income.
+A pass-through entity having Maine-source income may file a composite income tax return for all of its eligible nonresident individual members who agree to participate.
 If a nonresident member participates in the composite return, an individual income tax return is not required from that member.
 See MRS Rule 805 on the "Laws & Rules" page at http://www.maine.gov/revenue/rules/ .
 Forms and instructions are located on our "Forms, Publications & Applications" page at http://www.maine.gov/revenue/forms/ .

 6. Do I need to withhold from composite filers?